How to Choose Travel Insurance for New Zealand

-For most backpackers, they buy a one way ticket to New Zealand and don’t know when they are coming back.
+For most backpackers, they buy a one-way ticket to New Zealand and don’t know when they are coming back.
 On one hand, you want to be covered for the whole time you are in New Zealand.
 On the other, forking out money for an entire year of cover when you don’t need it is painful.
-A way around this is to check if you are able to extend your policy with you insurance provider if you need to.
+A way around this is to check if you are able to extend your policy with your insurance provider if you need to.
 That way you can pay for six months, for example, then extend another six months if you need to.

 Check the Underwriting company

 If you want to be super safe, then check who is the company that has provided the underwriter services to the travel insurance company and if they are licensed.
-The insurance underwriters decides how much coverage a client should get, for example.
+The insurance underwriters decide how much coverage a client should get, for example.

 Many travel insurance companies use the same underwriters so that’s why many policies are so similar in the amount of excess and cover they will give you.
 Try comparing travel insurance companies with different underwriters to see more of a difference in cover options and prices.